sidneifjr/Progenitor/README.md

 A relatively simple Node/PowerShell script, for bootstraping a frontend project under my usual requirements.

-Opinionated, for simplicity and ease of usage.
+Opinionated, for convenience and ease of use.

 ## Motivation